ryarasi/vidhya-io-api/README.md

 16. Create an administrative user for the project with `docker-compose run web python manage.py createsuperuser`
     1. Choose your username and password.
     2. Now you can go to `localhost:8000/admin` to log into the console
+17. While installing new packages follow these steps:-
+        1. Make sure you've activated the virtual environment with `source venv/bin/activate`
+        2. Install the package with `pip install <package_name>`
+        3. Update the `requirements.txt` file with `pip freeze > requirements.txt`
+        4. If the docker doesn't recognize the newly installed package, ensure that the docker container is rebuilt and try again.

 ## Troubleshooting:-